declaresub/resource-id/README.md

 The resource-id package provides a ResourceId class implementing base62-encoded identifiers, suitable for URLs, URIs, and perhaps something else.

-ResourceId is written to work with [Pydantic](https://pydantic-docs.helpmanual.io), but does not depend on Pydantic.
+ResourceId is written to work with [Pydantic](https://pydantic-docs.helpmanual.io).
 In particular, it can be used with [FastAPI](https://fastapi.tiangolo.com) as a path parameter.

 ![tox](https://github.com/declaresub/resource-id/actions/workflows/tox.yml/badge.svg)